-The Workgroup agreed that programs should have completed re-evaluation within 30 days after the donor's annual re-evaluation date.38 Implementation of the proposed re-evaluation requirement will include an eligibility component, such that programs will have until the end of 30 days after the donor's re-evaluation date to report the donor's re-evaluation.
+The OPTN KPD Workgroup determined that yearly follow up for paired donors is appropriate, given that these donors have been previously evaluated and cleared for donation, and so are generally in good health.
+The Workgroup agreed that 30 days after the donor's annual re-evaluation date would be adequate for programs to complete re-evaluation.
+Implementation of the proposed re-evaluation requirement will include an eligibility component, such that programs will have until the end of 30 days after the donor's re-evaluation date to report the donor's re-evaluation.
 If a completion date for re-evaluation is not reported by the end of this 30 day period, the donor will become ineligible to participate in OPTN KPDPP match runs until the transplant program reports a date of completed re-evaluation.
 Completed re-evaluation dates older than 395 days from the day of reporting will not be considered valid to maintain the donor's eligibility to participate in OPTN KPDPP match runs.